torchlard/Notes/Courses/distributed_computing.md

 a1<=b1, a2<=b2, a3<=b3, at least one < ==> a happen before b

 # Distributed snapshot
-record all local states, messages only includ msg sent before snapshot in snapshot
+only includ msg sent before snapshot in snapshot
 ## assumption
 process connected each other
 no failure, all msg arrive
-communication chnnel FIFO, unidirectional snapshot run concurrently process record local state + incoming channel state
+communication channel FIFO, unidirectional snapshot run concurrently process record local state + incoming channel state

 ## process
+eg. A <-> B
+1. take snapshot in one sides, set current A, mark all incoming=0
+2. snapshot msg transfer to another side B, set current B, all incoming=0
-take snapshot in both sides at different time total value conserved all the snapshots
+3. A receive back marker, set incoming Cba, keep states unchange => total value in global state conserved all the snapshots

 # Mutual exclusion
 critical section